jucian0/posts/building-forms-in-reactjs.md

 export default UserForm;
 ```

+### What is happening here?

+- I'm creating a state for our form.
+- I have a function called setInput that receives the input name and return another function that receives the input change event, you can find more information about that [Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).
+- After that I just return the template component with the Input component.
+I just need to pass the field name in `setInput` because this function will return a function that receives input change event as argument, and the second function know the context of the first function.

 In order to have the application working, we need to make some changes in `App.js`.

 ```jsx